-The Casebook draws on the global networks of future city think tank Urban Foresight, the Clean Energy Ministerial’s Electric Vehicles Initiative (EVI), and the IEA’s Implementing Agreement on Hybrid and Electric Vehicles.
+The Casebook draws on the global networks of future city think tank Urban Foresight, the Clean Energy Ministerial’s Electric Vehicles Initiative (EVI), and the IEA Implementing Agreement on Hybrid and Electric Vehicles.
 It profiles innovative policies, projects, technologies and business models that are being implemented in 23 countries across six continents.

-Ideas covered in the Casebook include: the Korean city of Gumi’s wirelessly charged electric busses; US tech giant Google’s self-driving electric cars; British software company Route Monkey’s tool to optimise fleets for EV adoption; and the world’s first EV vending machines in Hangzhou, China.
+Ideas covered in the Casebook include: the Korean city of Gumi’s wirelessly charged electric buses; US tech giant Google’s self-driving electric cars; British software company Route Monkey’s tool to optimise fleets for EV adoption; and the world’s first EV vending machines in Hangzhou, China.

 Global EV Outlook 2013

 The Global EV Outlook is a unique and data-rich overview of the state of electric vehicles (EVs), and offers an understanding of the electric vehicle landscape to 2020.
-The 2013 edition represents the collective efforts of two years of primary data gathering and analysis from the EVI and the IEA.
+It represents the collective efforts of two years of primary data gathering and analysis from the EVI and the IEA.
 Key takeaways and insights include landscape analysis of EV stock/sales and charging station deployment.
 Existing policy initiatives are delineated and future opportunities highlighted in the section "Opportunity Matrix: Pathways to 2020".

 EV City Casebook